 - Analog Mode: Analog mode smooths out the high to mid-frequency responses that digital processing can sometimes overexert through saturation.
-The result is an overall warmer, which a bit more pleasant on the ears.
+The result is an overall warmer, which is a bit more pleasant on the ears.

-- Tube Saturation: Separate tube saturation control lets users blend the processing of a valve state amplifier into their signal chain.
+- Tube Saturation: Separate tube saturation control lets you blend the processing of a valve state amplifier into their signal chain.
 This parameter brings out the presence of what some of the other commands can do when incorporated correctly.

 Diabolique is available to Windows or Mac users as a standalone device.